FilFL: Client Filtering for Optimized Client Participation in Federated Learning: Experiments

-\smartparagraph{FilFL Sensitivity to the Public Dataset Size and Distribution.} Previous works in FL have utilized public datasets for various purposes, but not specifically for optimizing client participation \cite{huang2022learn, zhang2021parameterized, lin2020ensemble, cheng2021fedgems, li2020federated}.
-One of our contributions is the novel use of a public dataset for \textit{client filtering} and optimizing client participation.
-We evaluate the effectiveness of FilFL under different public datasets scenarios, showing its robustness across various sizes and distributions.
-In the Shakespeare experiment, we use small public datasets consisting of parts of this paper's introduction, containing only 34, 17, and 8 samples.
-Fig. \ref{fig:sizesensitivityshakespeare}, shows that FilFL remains effective even with tiny public datasets with different distributions than the clients' datasets.
-The left plot demonstrates higher test accuracy for FilFL than FedAvg, with a slight advantage for larger values of $m$.
+We evaluate the effectiveness of FilFL under different filtering datasets scenarios, showing its robustness across various sizes and distributions.
+In the Shakespeare experiment, we use small datasets consisting of parts of this paper's introduction, containing only 34, 17, and 8 samples.
+Fig. \ref{fig:sizesensitivityshakespeare}, shows that FilFL remains effective even with tiny filtering datasets with different distributions than the clients' datasets.
+The left plot shows higher test accuracy for FilFL than FedAvg, with a slight advantage for larger values of $m$.
 The middle and right plots also reveal lower training loss for smaller $m$ and lower test loss for larger $m$, indicating that larger $m$ leads to better generalization.
-Similar results regarding public dataset size on the FEMNIST dataset are presented in Appendix \ref{appendix:pubdataset}.
-Hence, FilFL can perform well even with a few data points in the public dataset, even in distribution shifts, making our approach a versatile and robust method.
+Similar results concerning the effect of dataset size on the FEMNIST dataset are presented in Appendix, with datasets of 2000, 1000, and 500 samples.
+Hence, FilFL shows insensitivity to the number of data points, performing well even with smaller datasets and under distribution shifts, thereby proving its versatility and robustness.